Prosecution Results

 R v Poppert, 2025, Lincoln Crown Court – domestic violence trial (strangulation and ABH x 2) – immediately after Damian's opening speech to the jury, the defendant changed his pleas to guilty, whereupon the jury were directed to convict on all three counts.

-R v B, 2024, Aylesbury Crown Court – domestic violence in which the assaults caused a broken arm on one side, and, a week later, a wound and broken finger on the other at a time when the victim had an infant to care for by herself.
+R v Broome, 2024, Aylesbury Crown Court – domestic violence in which the assaults caused a broken arm on one side, and, a week later, a wound and broken finger on the other at a time when the victim had an infant to care for by herself.
 The defence had been both a denial of any unlawful violence, and allegation that the much smaller victim had been the aggressor.
 Negotiation with the defence resulted in the defendant pleading guilty on the day of trial.

 Drugs